Soft Chocolate Swiss Roll Cake (No Cracks!)

 Let’s put it together!

-• Slowly and gently unwrap the room temperature Swiss roll.
+• To fill the cake – Slowly and gently unwrap the room temperature Swiss roll.
 Keep the baking paper underneath as it will help us roll it back up.
-Add the chantilly cream and spread around evenly leaving about an inch gap on one end of the cake.
+Add the Chantilly cream and spread around evenly leaving about an inch gap on one end of the cake.
 Begin rolling from the end that has the gap.
 Do this slowly whole rolling tightly.
 Using the baking paper to do this make it a really easy process.
-Wrap in plastic wrap and place in the fridge for one hour or overnight so that everything sets.
+Wrap tightly but gently in plastic wrap and place in the fridge for one hour or overnight so that everything sets.

-• Once chilled, unwrap the Swiss Roll Cake and carefully transfer onto a cooling rack with a baking tray underneath.
+• To cover the cake – Once chilled, unwrap the Swiss Roll Cake and carefully transfer onto a cooling rack with a baking tray underneath.
 Drizzle the chocolate ganache on top, completely covering it.
 Allow to set, slice and serve.

 Notes